Custom eLearning Solutions

 Example:

-Interactive stories replicate real decisions such as triaging an upset service customer, deciding whether to elevate a noise complaint, or balancing cost and lead time for a critical part.
-Different choices lead to different outcomes that affect metrics like customer satisfaction, first‑time fix rate, and warranty exposure, showing learners how their decisions influence results.
+Improve judgment in the moments that shape first-time fix rate, warranty control, and customer satisfaction.
+Different choices lead to different outcomes that affect metrics like customer satisfaction, first‑time fix rate, and warranty exposure, showing employees how their decisions influence results.

 Tests and Assessments